OGGM/oggm-edu/docs/simulator.rst

     only true if the mass-balance gradient is also constant).
 In the "wider-top" case, the AAR at equilibrium is larger than 0.5: indeed, by flowing further down valley, the glacier is loosing more mass at its terminus than at its head, albeit over a different area (width).
-You can extend this observations by experimenting with the equilibrium states of the "getting wider" and "getting narrower" glacier shapes.
-See also our :ref:`glacier_aar` experiments for more about the AAR.
+See our :ref:`glacier_aar` experiments to learn more about the AAR.